Andre601/mkdocs-materialx/docs/tutorials/blogs/engage.md

 ### Giscus integration

 In this tutorial, we will be using [Giscus] because it is free, open source, and uses [GitHub Discussions] as a backend.
-Because a lot of users of Material for MkDocs use GitHub, this seems like an obvious choice.
+Because a lot of users of MaterialX for MkDocs use GitHub, this seems like an obvious choice.

 [Giscus]: https://giscus.app/